Cycling at Night: Skills, Tips, and Recommended Headlights for Night Riding

 Seriously, it’s painfully bright to anyone you’re looking at.

-However, that flashlight on your head can be useful for getting a driver’s attention if you are riding on roads or crossing roads during your night ride.
+However, that flashlight on your head can be useful for getting a driver’s attention if you are cycling at night on roads or crossing roads during your night ride.
 Although blinding drivers is not advisable, people are pretty good at noticing when you spotlight their car.
 People also notice lights that move, particularly when they move like people or animals.
 Scanning, sweeping, and spotlighting with your headlamp can help you get home safe.

 Eat light when you get home